ska-sa/tango-simlib/README.rst

 worked on.

 Note that ``tango-simlib`` does not generate simulator code.
-Rather, the simulator's behaviour is driven by the description data at run-time using Python's dynamic programming features.
+Rather, the simulator's behaviour is driven by the description data at run-time using *Python*'s dynamic programming features.
 If the description files (``XMI`` or ``SIMDD``) are modified, the simulator device server only needs to be restarted for the changes to take effect.